SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/asendia/index.md

 ## Enhancements

-The following are the key services provided by the Asendia integration:
+The following are the key services are provided by the Asendia integration:

 * **e-PAQ Standard**: Untracked postal delivery, with low cost and high global reach.
 Last-mile delivery and customs clearance is handled by the country's postal service.
 This service includes the following:
   * e-PAQ Standard Priority